tammymakesthings/palmdieroller/README.md

 - Multi-bit application icons have been added
 - Since the program no longer requires the PocketC runtime, it's quite a bit smaller than the old version.

-Future versions of DieRoller may add other features.

 ## How Do I Use It?